 Head of Tide Farm protects over 1,000 feet of riparian area adjacent to Head of Tide Park in Topsham, ensuring the continuation of scenic views and natural habitat at the farthest point upstream that tidal fluctuations affect the Cathance River.

-The McKee Farm includes historic buildings, farmland, fields, a wooded area, and wetland habitat for wildlife.
+The Mountfort Farm includes historic buildings, farmland, fields, a wooded area, and wetland habitat for wildlife.

 Morse Farm protects 200-year old agricultural landscape and buildings with an easement that provides sustainable forestry, protects scenic open space, and limits sprawl in rural Brunswick.